(This article originally appeared in April on CMS Wire.)

 What is activation, and how does it differ from execution?

 In chemistry, activation is the slight transformation of a molecule or atom into a condition capable or reacting.
 In other words, it’s the process of taking a substance from dormant to reactive.

-In B2B marketing, activation is the process of taking a well-defined strategy and translating into tactics that get results in market.
+In B2B, marketing activation planning is the process of taking a well-defined strategy and translating into tactics that get results in market.
 A strategy is just words, after all.
 Activation is the process of taking that strategy and putting it to work.

 Let’s look at an example.
 Say you have a robust collection of intent data.
 That data is potentially valuable — but not until it’s activated.
 Activating your data means choosing the metrics you want to measure and implementing a system to sort and analyze data.
 With these components in place, your data becomes usable, ready to inform your marketing actions.